Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Background

 Chronic obstructive pulmonary disease (COPD) is a chronic progressive disease affecting more than 16 million adults, presenting a substantial and increasing economic and social burden \citep{wheaton2015employment}; COPD was projected to cost the U.S. economy about $\$49$ billion in 2020 \citep{guarascio2013clinical}.
-Although tobacco smoking is the leading environmental risk factor for COPD, even in heavy smokers fewer than 50\% develop COPD \citep{GOLD:2020}.
+Although tobacco smoking is the leading environmental risk factor for COPD, even in heavy smokers fewer than 50\% develop COPD \citep{GOLD:2020}; genetics \citep{hardin2014chronic}, environmental exposures \citep{hu2010risk}, inflammation \citep{pauwels2001global} and other factors \citep{chung2008multifaceted} predispose individuals to develop COPD.
 The Genetic Epidemiology of COPD (COPDGene) Study \citep{regan2011genetic} is one of the largest studies to investigate the underlying genetic factors of COPD to understand why certain smokers develop COPD while others do not.
 While many genomic studies have successfully identified multiple genetic variants for COPD susceptibility, most identified genetic variants do not reside in protein-coding regions \citep{silverman2018applying} making it difficult to interpret their function.
 Genomics data used in combination with other omics (e.g., proteomics) and known risk factors show promise in identifying multifaceted features that can enhance our understanding of mechanisms of COPD susceptibility.